luslab/oz-bulk-rnaseq/H. Differential Expression.md

 3. Filter out Genes with Infinity i.e. if any of the samples had a 0 count.
 4. Subtract the average log value from log(counts).
 This is the same as log (Sample Count / Average Count) i.e. the ratio of reads to average of all samples
 ![enter image description here](https://lh3.googleusercontent.com/YcuQUEulQ5OEhaSOsx9pJwwuusIxW8DAJziJzdYTbg9aKA10309WTgo6-ca_q0GtdgR3AXS7gObE6g)
-5. Calculate the median of the ratios for each sample
+5. Calculate the median of the ratios for each sample.
+This further

 All DESeq2 information is available at: http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#differential-expression-analysis